ATP-metry: a technology in orbit

-“An automation of our method of ATP-Metry, which will eventually be adapted to the spatial habitat”
+«Automation of our ATP system adapted to the spatial habitat»

-“We learned in September 2015 that the Biowyse project had been chosen by the European Commission,” explains Nicolas Fabre.
-Since then, we have been working on issues specific to the orbital space Station.
-The astronauts who operate there are in fact limited to 3 litres of water per day and per person.
-A data that constrains the lives of astronauts, and the development of the project for GL Biocontrol “you have to imagine doing everything with only 3 litres of water: washing, drinking… or just having a satisfactory level of hygiene.”
+“We learnt in September 2015 that the Biowyse project was selected by the European Commission, Nicolas Fabre explains.
+Since then, we are working on solutions to the specific problems of the ISS.”
+The astronauts are indeed limited to 3 liters of water per day per person.
+This is the daily constraint of the astronauts and thus of GL Biocontrol’s project. « You can only imagine doing everything with only 3 liters of water: wash, drink… or simply keep a good level of hygiene.”
 The stakes for the company are big.
-“All the water, all the fluids in the station, including liquid waste, sweat, condensation… are constantly recycled, processed and reused.
-Bacteria are also more aggressive because they do not have to “fight” against gravity.
-We can’t take any chances with the health of the astronauts.
+“All the water and fluids inboard the station, including sweat, condensation and liquid waste, must be recycled.
+They are treated and then reused.
+Furthermore, bacteria are more aggressive in the ISS because they do not have to “fight” against gravity.
+No risks can be taken when the astronauts’ health is at stake.”

 Three years, two modules

 GL Biocontrol has 3 years to develop an instrument that prevents this type of issues.
 “The astronaut must be able to decide when starting a disinfection and this much earlier than today.”
 Clément Faye remarks.
 “Our job is to design and built to modules based on the ATP test: one module to monitor water quality, and one module for surfaces control.
 In addition, these modules will trigger water and surface disinfection processes.”

 A real challenge!
 Requirements concerning mass, size, power… also constraint the project.
 “But it is an exciting challenge!
 And the instrument might be used for other spatial project for the Moon or Mars.”
 An important form of recognition of the company: “Our technology is of interest to the major players in the sector of water.”
 The company hired two engineers to work specifically on the Biowse project.
 Regarding the future water monitoring instrument, the terrestrial version should be ready in the month ahead.